Skip to content

 gentle hair brush for hair loss / healthy hair growth / hair brush for hair loss / gentle brush for thinning hair

 With over half of us experiencing hair loss in our lifetime, and many more experiencing hair breakage, it is so common to be anxious about brushing your hair.
 Watching strands collect in the brush can be distressing, especially if you're already experiencing hair thinning or fragility.
 This can lead to you avoiding brushing altogether, worried that the act itself is causing hair loss.

 But here's the truth: brushing doesn't cause hair loss, but the wrong brush can worsen hair breakage.
-And with the right technique and the right tools, brushing can actually support healthier hair.
+And with the right technique and the best products for hair breakage and loss, brushing can actually support healthier hair.

 Gentle hair brush for thinning hair

-If you are noticing more hair fall and breakage in your brush the Tangle Teezer Extra Gentle Detangling Brush has been designed for this exact concern, but before we get to how this innovative brush can help your hair health, let’s cover the science behind hair loss and breakage.
+But, before we get to how this innovative brush can help your hair health, let’s cover the science behind hair loss and breakage.

-What causes hair loss and the hair growth cycle
+What is the hair growth cycle?

-It's normal to shed between 50–100 hairs a day as part of this natural cycle.
-Hair loss occurs when the balance of these phases is disrupted — due to stress, illness, hormonal changes, nutritional deficiencies, genetics or certain medical conditions.
+Hair loss itself occurs when the balance of these phases is disrupted; this could be due to stress, illness, hormonal changes, nutritional deficiencies, genetics or certain medical conditions.

 • Hair Loss - Comb vs. Extra Gentle Brush